RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - [Series](https://retroachievements.org/hub/3) hubs are commonly used whenever a game is part of a broader series.
 	- Bootleg/pirate games and fan games should not be added to the Series hub they're based on.
 - Hacks should be added to their respective [Hacks](https://retroachievements.org/hub/5987) hub, should one exist.
 This hub will automatically be displayed in the publisher field at the top of a game page.
-	- If a game doesn't have a Hacks hub, it can be added to a Series Hacks hub if one exists.
+	- Hacks can also be added to a Series Hacks hub if one exists.
 Hacks hubs are intended to apply to one specific game, while Series Hacks hubs can collect different games in the same series.
 Note that Series Hacks hubs do not appear in the publisher field.
-	- If a game doesn't have a Hacks hub or Series Hacks hub, it should be added to [Uncategorized Hacks](https://retroachievements.org/hub/8018).
+	- If a game doesn't have a Hacks hub, it should be added to [Uncategorized Hacks](https://retroachievements.org/hub/8018), even if it's in a Series Hacks hub.
 - Homebrews, demos, prototypes, and unlicensed games should always be added to [Central - Homebrew](https://retroachievements.org/hub/2469), [Central - Demo](https://retroachievements.org/hub/5901), [Central - Prototypes](https://retroachievements.org/hub/7824), or [Central - Unlicensed](https://retroachievements.org/hub/5751).
 	- Exceptions are made when an unlicensed game is in an unlicensed series hub, such as [Unlicensed - Mario](https://retroachievements.org/hub/29507).
 The Central hub shouldn't be redundantly added in these cases.
 - Subsets should always be added to a [Subsets](https://retroachievements.org/hub/18903) hub.
 Note that there are specialized hubs for subset types such as Bonus and Multi.